zendesk/copenhagen_theme/README.md

 > You must be logged in your Zendesk admin panel in order to see the preview! :warning:

 This preview doesn't support HMR, so after every change you'll need to manually refresh your browser to see those changes.
+To preview changes that affect template structure and/or markup, you must restart the preview in your terminal.

 When you're done, you can stop the preview by clicking `Exit preview` on your browser, or stopping the prompt with `Ctrl + C` shortcut.